-UC Davis is committed to educational equity in the academic setting, and in serving a diverse student body.
-All students who are interested in learning about how disabilities are accommodated can visit the Student Disability Center (SDC).
+UC Davis is committed to educational equity in the academic setting and to serving a diverse student body.
+Students interested in learning about how disabilities are accommodated can visit the Student Disability Center (SDC).
 If you are a student who requires academic accommodations, please contact the SDC directly at sdc@ucdavis.edu or 530-752-3184.
 If you receive an SDC Letter of Accommodation, submit it to your instructor for each course as soon as possible, at least within the first two weeks of a course.